 - Meet all hospital admission standards

-- Applicant must be able to fully participate in all activities and a physical and background check, drug testing, immunizations, and psychological testing may be required
+- Applicant must be able to fully participate in all activities.
+A physical and background check, drug testing, immunizations, and psychological testing may be required

 - Applicant must meet ethical standards as imposed by the American Registry of Radiologic Technologists (ARRT).

-- Individuals with convictions records related to misdemeanor, gross misdemeanor or felony, or any alcohol or drug related violations as adults may be ineligible for professional certification.
+- Individuals with convictions records related to misdemeanor, gross misdemeanor, felony, or any alcohol or drug related violations as adults may be ineligible for professional certification.

-- Scoring for admissions includes a section for completion (grade of “C” or higher) of high school mathematics courses (Algebra, Geometry, Algebra II, or Trigonometry or the College course equivalents), and for completion (grade of “C” or higher) of high school level science courses (Biology, Physics, Chemistry, Human Anatomy and Physiology) or the College course equivalents.
+- Scoring for admissions includes high school mathematics courses (Algebra courses) or the College course equivalents, and high school level science courses (Biology, Physics, Chemistry, Human Anatomy and Physiology) or the College course equivalents.